sr4001/simplemindedrobot/content/privacy.md

 - Cloudflare Insights uses cookies to analyze web traffic.
 - Google Fonts may use cookies to optimize font delivery.
+- FlexSearch may use your browser's local storage to store a search index for improved search performance.
+This data remains on your device and is not transmitted to us.

 ## Children's Privacy